Building Community, One Classroom at a Time

 A unique opportunity for parent involvement underneath the umbrella of PTO activities is being a Room Parent.
 Each grade level classroom at Burr has at least two parents/guardians assigned as Room Parents.
 These parents work in partnership with the classroom teacher to provide support and volunteer assistance, as well as to serve as a liaison between the teacher and the rest of the students’ parents from that classroom.

-Who are the room parents in my kid's classroom?
+Who are the room parents in my child's classroom?

 I signed up to be a room parent.
 What am I supposed to be doing?

-We have put together an official Room Parent Guide to give you a better sense of what the role entails, as well as some tools and ideas to help you be more successful.
+We have put together a Room Parent Guide to give you a better sense of what the role entails, as well as some tools and ideas to help you be more successful.